EMPLOYEE BENEFIT INFORMATION CENTER

 Dental Insurance - The county currently offers dental insurance to eligible employees at no cost through Delta Dental.
 The county also pays 80% of the additional premium for dependent coverage if elected.
 This is an incentive plan that pays 70% - 100% of routine, diagnostic and preventive services with no deductible up to a maximum of $1,250 per person per year.
 Other services are generally covered at 50%.
 Employees must work at least 20 hours per week on a regular basis to qualify for this benefit.

 Paid Leave and Holidays - The county offers a generous paid leave benefit and 11 paid holidays for most full-time employees.
 Part-time employees who regularly work 20 or more hours per week receive prorated paid leave and holiday benefits.
-Follow this link for a list of designated County holidays and more information on various types of paid leave available.
-Paid Leave and Holidays Paid Holidays Memo
+More information information regarding paid leave and holidays is available in the Employee Handbook.

 Life Insurance - The County provides $50,000 in life insurance through LifeMap Assurance Company at no cost to eligible employees up to age 65.
 After age 65, basic coverage is reduced as indicated in the benefit summary.
 In the case of an accidental death, basic coverage is doubled.
 Eligible dependents are also covered for $5,000 each.
 Employees must work at least 20 hours per week on a regular basis to qualify for this benefit.
 Employees may also purchase additional coverage through LifeMap.
 Premiums for voluntary coverage are based on the employees age and other factors.